 When deciding your application for certain activities we must consider whether you will be a competent operator.
 We look at your technical ability and whether you have been convicted of a relevant offence.
 A relevant offence is one relating to the environment or environmental regulation.
 We also check to see if you have been declared bankrupt or insolvent and can check your financial standing by way of a credit check.
 We also check that you have a management system.

-5a Relevant offences (installations and waste operations only)
+5a Relevant offences (installations, waste operations, medium combustion plant and specified generators)

 Relevant people